Souryadeep/Leetcode/README.md

 Solved by     : **Souryadeep Sen**
 Home page     : [My home page](https://github.com/Souryadeep)
-All solutions : Using the C programming language
+All solutions : Using C/C++ programming language.
 Source code   : [src](https://github.com/Souryadeep/Leetcode/tree/master/src)
 Headers       : [headers](https://github.com/Souryadeep/Leetcode/tree/master/include)
 Collaboration : I am open to collobaration.
 Please submit a pull request if there is a better way to solve the problem/there is a bug